justindujardin/mathy/libraries/website/docs/cas/tokenizer.md

 `tokens:8 - (2 + 4)`

 - The top row contains the token value.
-- The bottom row contains the integer type of the token represented by the value.
+- The bottom row includes the integer type of the token represented by the value.

 ## Code Example

-Basic tokenization only requires a few lines of code:
+Simple tokenization only requires a few lines of code:

 ```Python